Nature and conservation

 All boats need permission to land.
 Boats risk bringing pests that threaten the island’s rare and endangered species.

-School and special interest groups can by arrangement with island staff make day visits to the island between February and September.
-Volunteer opportunities are available as part of programmed week-long volunteer work events.
-Volunteer opportunities are occasionally available for individuals by arrangement with island staff.
+School and special interest groups can make day visits to the island between February and September, by arrangement with island staff.
+Volunteering is available as part of programmed week-long volunteer work events.
+Volunteering is occasionally available for individuals by arrangement with island staff.

 Pelorus Tours, Havelock